paulrouget/servo-embedding-example/README.md

 via `framebuffer_size()` `window_rect()` `size()` …

 These methods are used by Servo to get the size, position and pixel density of the window.
 For example when a website use `window.outerWidth`.
 Also used to calculate the layout of the page.

 `set_inner_size()` `set_position()`…

 Used to resize and move the native window.
 When a website use `window.moveTo()` for example.

-#### Gl operations
+#### OpenGL operations

-These methods are used to update the pixels on the screen. `present()` is called when the Gl buffer is ready to be painted.
-Usually, by swapping the Gl buffers. `prepare_for_composite()` is called before compositing.
-It's useful when multiple buffers are presents.
-Usually, it's when the Gl needs to be made current.
+These methods are used to update the pixels on the screen. `present()` is called when the OpenGL buffer is ready to be painted.
+Usually, by swapping the OpenGL buffers. `prepare_for_composite()` is called before compositing.
+It's useful when multiple buffers are present.
+Usually, it's when the OpenGL needs to be made current.

 #### Navigation callbacks

 `load_start` `load_end` `head_parsed` `history_changed`…

-The methods are used to inform the embedder of the status of the current web page.
-These are usuful to update a spinner when the page is loading, or update the title of the page in a tab.
+These methods are used to inform the embedder of the status of the current web page.
+For example, these are usuful to update a spinner when the page is loading or update the title and the url of the tab, when the user clicks on a link.

 Minimal implementation: